ndiego/genesis-columns-advanced/readme.txt

 4. A screenshot of the frontend featuring an advanced three column and an advanced two column layout.

 == Changelog ==

+= 1.1.0 =
+* Added class attributes to all shortcodes
+* Added the column container utility shortcode

 = 1.0.4 =
 * Updated readme